Using Cloud and Microservices to Build a Digital Bank

 Most people that I talk to still say no, there is no way that you can build anything in the FinTech area in the cloud, it just doesn't work, there are regulations, laws and so on that prohibits that.
 But if we ask about the specifics, nobody can really answer.

-The reason for that is that there is nothing that prevents you from running your FinTech solution in the cloud.
+The reason for that is that there is nothing that prevents you from running your digital banking solution in the cloud.
 We specialize in AWS so it will be used as an example but ofc this applies to any cloud vendor with the same level of security.

 So let's get a couple of things straight right away: